 20) If you’re unhappy, don’t be afraid to make a change.
 I learned this the most during college, when I realized that I could resolve some of my unhappiness by making changes, such as changing classes, changing majors, or even changing schools.
 You don’t have to stay on the path you’re already on.
 Your choices aren’t a one-and-done.
 Now, with all that said…

 21) There are some problems you can’t run away from.
 Sometimes, you can make a few changes, and your situation will improve.
 But when the problem is deeper, you can’t escape it by developing a new lifestyle or making new friends or moving to a new place.
 This is the case for things like mental illness, chronic illness, or past trauma.
 You need to face them head-on and work your way through them.
 Otherwise, you may escape for a short time, but they will come back around again.

 22) Sometimes friendships end, and that’s okay.
 I’ve had many times in my life where I was terrified of losing my friends.
 In the end, I did lose many of them–but that’s okay.
 Friendships can end badly or prematurely, but often, they end naturally, when they are meant to.
-And the fact that they end doesn’t diminish their value.
-The same goes for many other things, like hobbies or trunking a novel.
+And the fact that something ends doesn’t diminish its value.

 24) You can endure more than you could ever imagine.
 Whatever the darkness you find inside yourself, whatever the trials you face, know that human beings are capable of incredible resilience.
 Humans have endured unimaginable suffering all around the world, all throughout history.
 That fact isn’t a happy one, but it does offer some hope.
 When you hit your darkest moments, remember that you have more strength than you know.
 You have the power to make the best of your circumstances, whatever that may mean.